Overview

 Serverless

-You can unify the metrics, traces, and logs from your AWS Lambda functions running serverless applications in Datadog.
-Check out Serverless for instructions on instrumenting your application, installing Serverless Libraries and Integrations, implementing Distributed Tracing with Serverless Applications, or Serverless Troubleshooting.
+To monitor AWS Lambda functions with Datadog, see Serverless for instructions on instrumenting your application, installing Serverless Libraries and Integrations, implementing distributed tracing with serverless applications, or troubleshooting serverless issues.

 APM

-Additionally, you can use Watchdog, an algorithmic feature for APM performance and infrastructure metrics, to automatically detect and be notified about potential application issues.
+You can also use Watchdog, an algorithmic feature for APM performance and infrastructure metrics, to automatically detect and be notified about potential application issues.

 Security